Hawaiian Studies (HWST)

 HWST 485 Mahi La'au Lapa'au: Hawaiian Medicinal Horticulture (4) The science of planting and harvesting Hawaiian medicinal plants and exploring production and marketing strategies.
 Pre: 107, 285 and 385; or consent.

 HWST 487 Hawaiian Aquatic Medicine (4) Identification, extraction and preparation of complexes of aquatic herbs to formulate a healing combination to contribute to maintaining overall health.
 A-F only.
 Pre: 107, 285; or consent.
 (Fall only)

 HWST 490 Senior Seminar in Hawaiian Studies (3) Critical examination of existing research; individual or team development, execution, and evaluation of selected projects.
 Repeatable three times.
 Pre: senior major in Hawaiian studies or consent.

 HWST 493 Hawaiian Political Speech: Ha'i 'Olelo Ku'e (3) Senior seminar in short, extemporaneous speeches in persuasive, passionate and dynamic styles of Native Hawaiian orators.
 A-F only.
 Pre: 107, 270, 341, 342, or HAW 202; or consent.
 (Once a year)

 HWST 494 Modern Pacific Women's Poetry (3) Critical examination of modern indigenous women's poetry from the Pacific Islands.
 Thematic concentration on land, family, sexual and national oppression.
-Pre: two ENG DL courses; second may be taken concurrently; or consent.
-(Cross-listed as ENG 479) DL
+Pre: 107, 270, or consent.
+DL

 HWST 499 Directed Reading/Research (V) Individual reading/research.
 Pre: 301, two upper division Hawai'i-related courses, and consent.